 Symptoms of colon cancer are rare or hard to detect during early stages without screenings, when the disease is most easily treated.
 People with later stages of colon cancer may show symptoms such as bloody stool and new or worsening difficult bowel movements.

-Our experts at Ellis Fischel offer several forms of early detection, including:
+Our experts offer several forms of early detection, including:

-• Computed tomography (CT) scans, which compile several X-rays to create a detailed picture of bones or soft tissue.
+• Computed tomography (CT) scans, which compile several X-rays to create a detailed picture of your lower digestive tract to identify tumors or other signs of potential disease

-• Colonoscopies, an examination that uses a small, flexible instrument with a light and camera to check your colon and rectum for signs of cancer.
+• Colonoscopies, which use a small, flexible instrument with a light and camera to check your colon and rectum for signs of cancer

-• Sigmoidoscopies, an exam that uses the same instrument as colonoscopies to examine just the lower part of your large intestine.
+• Sigmoidoscopies, which use the same instrument as colonoscopies to examine just the lower part of your large intestine

 Based on U.S. Preventive Services Task Force guidelines, doctors recommend people at normal risk levels begin screening at age 45.
-If you have a family history of colon cancer or conditions such as IBD or Crohn’s disease, your doctor may ask you to begin screenings early.
+If you have a family history of colon cancer or conditions such as irritable bowel disease or Crohn’s disease, your doctor may recommend you begin screenings early.

 These guidelines recommend an annual fecal occult blood test, a sigmoidoscopy once every five years or a colonoscopy once every 10 years.